danjguzman/next-demo/README.md

   <img src="screenshot2.png" alt="Screenshot of the demo">
 </div>

-## Other Video Demos Created By Me
+## Other Project Demos Created By Me

 <b>React Game Develpment Kit (in progress).</b>